MRC-CLIMB/docs/docs/index.md

 ### Getting started

-How to access CLIMB-BIG-DATA and find your way around via. the Bryn web interface.
+How to access CLIMB-BIG-DATA and find your way around via the Bryn web interface.

 [Registration](getting-started/how-to-register.md)
 How to register and access CLIMB-BIG-DATA.